-The Ancient Olympic Games were a series of competitions held between representatives of several city-states and kingdoms in Ancient Greece.
-These games featured mainly athletic but also combat and chariot racing events.
+The Ancient Olympic Games were a series of competitions held between city-states and kingdoms in Ancient Greece.
+These games featured mainly athletic, but also combat events and chariot racing.

 The Olympic Games reached their peak in the 6th and 5th centuries BC, but then gradually declined in importance as the Romans gained power and influence in Greece.

 1. No-one actually knows when the Olympic Games began.
-The earliest recorded event was at Olympia, Greece in 776 BC, but it was probably held even earlier.
+The earliest recorded event was at Olympia, Greece in 776 BC, but it may well have been held even earlier.

-2. From 776 BC onwards, it was held every four years, and the ancient Greeks calculated their calender in four year periods called 'Olympiads'.
+2. From 776 BC onwards, it was held every four years, and the ancient Greeks calculated their calendar in four year periods called 'Olympiads'.

 4. The ancient Olympics ended in AD 393 when the Roman Emperor Theodosius banned the games because they were becoming too pagan.